John F. Sowa: Conceptual graph

 Sowa invented conceptual graphs, a graphic notation for logic and natural language, based on the structures in semantic networks and on the existential graphs of Charles S. Peirce.
-He published the concept in the 1976 article "Conceptual graphs for a data base interface" in the IBM Journal of Research and Development.
-He further explained in the 1983 book Conceptual structures: information processing in mind and machine.
+He introduced the concept in the 1976 article "Conceptual graphs for a data base interface" in the IBM Journal of Research and Development.
+He elaborated upon it in the 1983 book Conceptual structures: information processing in mind and machine.

 In the 1980s, this theory had "been adopted by a number of research and development groups throughout the world.
 International conferences on conceptual structures (ICCS) have been held since 1993, following a series of conceptual graph workshops that began in 1986.

 Sowa's law of standards

 In 1991, Sowa first stated his Law of Standards: